swcarpentry/DEPRECATED-boot-camps/python-programming/README.md

 Python
 ======

-(based on the materials by Greg Wilson, Katy Huff, Ethan White, Matt Davis and Jon Pipitone)
+(based on the materials by Mike Jackson, Greg Wilson, Katy Huff, Ethan White, Matt Davis and Jon Pipitone)

 [Python](http://www.python.org) is a programming language gaining popularity in the sciences.
 It's open source, free, and an array of